gadij/UX-concepts/README.md

-    Research show that user scan pages first to understand, the time and effort that will take him to finish the task in hand, thus when user sees a big, long and complex form, he will feel irritated or annoyed by it, and will probably close the app and move to another, more friendly app.
+    Research show that user scan pages first to understand, the time and effort that will take him to finish the task in hand, thus when user sees a big, long and complex form, he will feel irritated or annoyed by it, since a long and complex form, without visual grouping causes the user to assess the task of filling the entire form, as a long and time consuming task, thereby will have a bad experience right from the start or even worse, close the app and move to another, more friendly app.